MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ## Rule ordering

 The **Rules** tab shows a list of the published rules that are configured for the assessment.
-The order that the rules are listed in affects the order that they are evaluated in.
+The order that the rules are listed in affects the order that they're evaluated in.
 To reorder the rules, just drag a rule to its desired position, and then select **Save**.

 An event is evaluated against each rule condition, in order, until a condition returns **True**.
 Each clause in the selected rule is then evaluated.
 If one of these clauses returns a decision, no further rules are evaluated.
-If none of these clauses returns a decision, either the transaction will be approved by default, or the next published rule that has a matching condition will be evaluated.
+If none of these clauses returns a decision, either the transaction is approved by default, or the next published rule that has a matching condition is evaluated.
 The behavior depends on the [rule evaluation behavior](rules.md#rule-evaluation-behavior) that is selected in the rule settings.

 ## Create a new rule